ARON97/Blog/README.md

 password back, how are you going to authenticate users later on?
-Answer: It gives you a method called resource.authenticate('password') to compare passwords bundle install --without production, this is to install the gem
+Answer: It gives you a method called resource.authenticate('password') to compare passwords bundle install --without production, this is to install the gem rails generate migration add_password_digest_to_users, generate a migration to add the password_digest attribute to the users table user.authenticate("notrightpassword"), to authenticate the password.
+It will return the correct user when the right password is provided